 As mentioned, sales emails are not one-and-done messages.
 For both flash and seasonal sales, send out reminders once a day…from the first day of the sale to the last.
-Your reminder sequence should start gentle and get progressively more urgent as the deadline nears.
+Your reminder sequence should start gently and get progressively more urgent as the deadline nears.

 Create no more than three to four emails in this sequence.
 Don’t bombard inboxes.
 Also, don’t feel like you have to reinvent the wheel each time.
-Slight changes in your subject line and email body related to the duration of the same is all you really need.
+Slight changes in your email subject line and email body related to the duration of the same is all you really need.
 This makes creating an urgency sequence easier than expected.

-Take for example these three emails from PetSmart.
+Take, for example, these three emails from PetSmart.
 The first announces the sale.